 What is Air Quality Monitoring?

-The data, over the long term, allows us to tease out patterns that help to find spatial differences as well as temporal differences in pollution.
+The data, over the long term, allow us to tease out patterns that help to find spatial differences as well as temporal differences in pollution.

-Spatial difference is to find out the areas of the city which are more polluted and temporal difference is to find out the pattern of pollution levels during the day and/or over the seasons.
+The spatial difference is to find out the areas of the city which are more polluted and the temporal difference is to find out the pattern of pollution levels during the day and/or over the seasons.

 Why is Monitoring of air required?